likematthew/ExOrShock/Readme.md

 ## 3.8 Software
 You can find the program for the cup in the ExOrShock repository as it is described in *2.
 What You Need For The Build*.
 ### 3.8.1 Setting The Moisture Level Sensor Values
 As described below *1.
-How The Cup Works* at the beginning, the cup automatically calibrates the lowest value of the upper moisture sensor.
+How The Cup Works* at the beginning, the cup automatically calibrates the lowest value of the upper moisture level sensor.
 This means that we don't have to worry about this value, but we also need the predetermined breaking values ​​of both sensors if we can say with certainty that the cup is empty (more liquid, lower values ​​/ less liquid, higher values).
 > You may now be wondering why we don't calibrate these values ​​right at the beginning when the cup is still empty.
 This is because the higher values ​​always differ between the liquid in the cup (some are stickier, e.g., beer) and the values ​​also vary from time to time due to the sensor itself.